-If the implant magnet needs to be removed, refer the patient to an appropriate physician to arrange for implant magnet removal before the MRI scan.
-Refer to Considerations for implant magnet removal on page 20.
+If the implant magnet needs to be removed, refer the patient to an appropriate physician to arrange for magnet removal before the MRI scan.
+Refer to Considerations for implant magnet removal on page 15.

-The image artefact results are based on maximum artefact extension from the centre of the implant when scanned at 1.5 T and 3 T using a common metal artefact reduction sequence (MARS).
-The MARS parameters detailed in Table 9 on page 15 were used to produce the artefact sizes detailed on the following pages.
+The image artefact results in Table 9 and Table 10 on page 13 are based on maximum artefact extension from the centre of the implant when scanned at 1.5 T and 3 T using a common metal artefact reduction sequence (MARS).
+The MARS parameters detailed in Table 8 on page 12 were used to produce the artefact sizes detailed on the following pages.